Strong Connectivity in Directed Graphs under Failures, with Application: Introduction

+\paragraph{Our results.} In this paper, we present new algorithms and data structures for computing in $O(m+n)$ worst-case time: \begin{itemize} \item The total number of strongly connected components in $G\setminus e$ (resp., $G\setminus v$), \emph{for all edges $e$} (resp., \emph{for all vertices $v$}) in $G$, thus improving the trivial bound of $O(mn)$.
+Our bound is asymptotically tight. \item The size of the largest and of the smallest strongly connected components in $G\setminus e$ (resp., $G\setminus v$), \emph{for all edges $e$} (resp., \emph{for all vertices $v$}) in $G$, thus improving the trivial bound of $O(mn)$.
+Our bound is again asymptotically tight. \end{itemize}

-As a side result, with the help of our data structures we are also able to answer in asymptotically optimal time the following basic connectivity queries: \begin{itemize} \item Test if an edge or a vertex separates two query vertices in $O(1)$ worst-case time, improving the trivial bound of $O(m)$. \item Report all the edges (resp., vertices) that separate two query vertices in optimal worst-case time, i.e., in time $O(k)$, where $k$ is the number of separating edges (resp., separating vertices).
+Note that this gives immediately an algorithm for finding in linear time an edge (resp., a vertex) whose deletion minimizes/maximizes the total number or the largest/smallest size of the resulting strongly connected components in the resulting digraph, improving over the previous $O(mn)$ bounds.
+We can also build $O(n)$-space data structures that, after $O(m+n)$-time preprocessing, are able to answer in asymptotically optimal time the following basic $2$-edge and $2$-vertex connectivity queries on digraphs: \begin{itemize} \item Report in $O(n)$ worst-case time all the strongly connected components of $G\setminus e$ (resp., $G\setminus v$), for a query edge $e$ (resp., vertex $v$), improving the trivial bound of $O(m+n)$.
+Note that those bounds are asymptotically tight, as one needs $O(n)$ time to output the strongly connected components of a digraph. \item Test whether an edge or a vertex separates two query vertices in $O(1)$ worst-case time, improving the trivial bound of $O(m)$. \item Report all the edges (resp., vertices) that separate two query vertices in optimal worst-case time, i.e., in time $O(k)$, where $k$ is the number of separating edges (resp., separating vertices).
 (For $k=0$, the time is $O(1)$).
-This improves the trivial bound of $O(mn)$.
+This improves the trivial bound of $O(mn)$. \end{itemize}